imohitmayank/a_lazy_data_science_guide/docs/deep_learning/normalization.md

 !!! warning
-    This page is still under progress.
-Please check back after some time or [contact me](mailto:mohitmayank1@gmail.com)
+    This page is still ongoing modifications.
+Please check back after some time or [contact me](mailto:mohitmayank1@gmail.com) if it has been a while!
+Sorry for the inconvinence :pray:

 ## Introduction